reddit/node-horse/README.md

 Final Notes
 -----------

-* This is all ES6, so you'll want to use a transpiler; I like [babel](http://babeljs.io).
+* This is all written using ES6, so you'll need to use a transpiler; I like [babel](http://babeljs.io).
 To get babel to work with npm modules, you'll need to turn off `ignore npm` and add `.es6.js` to the transpiled files, like
 so:

 ```
 require('babel/register')({
   ignore: false,